 - Seine River Sightseeing Cruise: This 1-hour cruise starts from right by the Eiffel Tower with cruises departing every thirty minutes from 10:30 am to 11:30 pm (From November to February the last cruise departs at 9:00 pm).
 Tickets cost 15€ with child tickets (ages 4 – 11) available for 7€, children age 3 and under travel free.
 Click here to book your tickets now.

 - Paris Illuminations Cruise: This 1-hour cruise has you gliding along the River Seine as the sun sets, casting famous monuments ablaze.
+Probably one of the most romantic things to do in Paris, as well as one of the most romantic things to do in Europe!
 The cruise leaves from Port de la Bourdonnais, Pontoon No. 3, with a boat departing every thirty minutes after the sunset – perfect if you’re looking for things to do in Paris at night with family.
 Tickets are 15€, with child tickets (4 – 11) costing 7€, children under age 4 travel free.
 Click here to book your tickets now.

 If you have the Paris City Pass entry is included.